-Crello has two levels to keep things simple – Forever Free or Pro.
+Crello has three pricing levels – Forever Free, Advanced and Pro.

 Forever Free gives you access to the features above for creating static images, flyers, posters, business cards etc – including free templates, photo editor and fonts.
 You can create limited animated images in that you are restricted to 1080 x 1080 animated posts from the template selection (you can't resize or add animated objects) and includes the Created in Crello branding on download.

-Pro is Crello’s best option at $9.99 USD per month, so it's more expensive than most of the tools listed here including Easil ($7.50 per month) and Canva ($12.95/month).
+Pro is Crello's best option at $16.67 USD per month, so it's more expensive than most of the tools listed here including Easil ($7.50 per month) and Canva ($12.95/month).
 With a Pro account you also get all the features of the Animation Maker including full access to all animated formats (Animated Posts, FB Video cover and Full HD Video), unlimited commercial usage on all animations (no watermarks or Crello branding) and thousands of free animated objects.
 With their collection of animations and video backgrounds, you have plenty of scope for creativity… or just use templates.
 You can also resize your animation designs and upload your own videos or images.

 Photo editor.
 Design Maker.
 Idea Realizer.